massimopizzol/advanced-lca-notebooks/README.md

 Some of these notebooks are incomplete or under preparation (See under "work in progress")

-Most notebooks were written using bw2.3 version.
+Most notebooks were written using bw2.3 version, some are in bw2.5 version.